 Kilkee is identified in the Clare settlement hierarchy as a Small Town and its role as an important service centre and tourism resort is recognised.
-The town is a popular, wellestablished Victorian seaside resort situated on the picturesque Moore Bay on the Wild Atlantic Way.
+The town is a popular, well-established Victorian seaside resort situated on the picturesque Moore Bay on the Wild Atlantic Way.

 The original core of the settlement is home to some fine Victorian buildings dating back to the 18th and 19th centuries.
 The town also has a concentration of pubs, restaurants, hotels and visitor accommodation, take-away outlets, shops, and a number of tourism related retail outlets.
 There are a number of unused buildings throughout the town centre which provide opportunity for appropriate redevelopment which would assist to further enhance the character of the town.
 Kilkee acts as a centre for community services, not only to local residents but also to the wider population of West Clare.
-Facilities such as the library and theatre at Cultúrlann Sweeney, the community and cultural activities.
+Facilities such as the library and theatre at Cultúrlann Sweeney, the community centre and childcare facilities reflect the important role of Kilkee in local social, community and cultural activities.
 It is also a centre for education with educational opportunities provided at a post-primary level in St. Joseph's Community College.